itigo-11111/MC-DARTS/Modifications.md

 ```
 #### Add main
 - Add a process that uses a part of operations to MixedOp
+- Add variables to be defined in initialize_alphas
 - Change nn.AdaptiveAvgPool2d to match pytorch version
-- Add variables to be defined in initialize_alphas
-- Change FactorizedReduce to process differently depending on whether the input is even or odd.
+- Change FactorizedReduce to process differently depending on whether the input is even or odd

 ## model.py
 - Change fully-connected layer inputs